From Bioethics Briefings

 There is another option for increasing the organ supply that has not been tried in the U.S. but is practiced abroad.
 Spain, Italy, Austria, Belgium, Hungary, Croatia, and many other European countries have enacted laws that create presumed consent, or what we prefer to call “default to donation.”
 In such a system, the presumption is that you want to be an organ donor upon your death—the default to donation.
 People who don’t want to be organ donors have to say so by registering this wish on a computer, carrying a card, or telling their loved ones.
 With default to donation, no one’s rights are taken away—voluntary altruism remains the moral foundation for making organs available, and, therefore, procuring organs is consistent with medical ethics.
 Based on the European experience, there is a good chance many regions in America could get a significant jump in the supply of organs by shifting to a default-to-donation policy.
 Donation rates in some European countries with presumed consent are about 25% higher than in other European nations.

 Default to donation proposals have been submitted in several states over recent decades, but they have yet to be adopted anywhere in the U.S. As of 2015, Wales became the first nation in the U.K. to adopt presumed consent, with about 86,000 people (3% of the population) opting out shortly after implementation of the law.
 If Welsh families know that the deceased did not want to donate, despite lack of documentation, their expression to this effect will prevent procurement.
-Scotland and Iceland are instituting presumed consent as well.
+More recently, Scotland instituted presumed consent.
 If these policies are successful, they may provide momentum for trying default to donation elsewhere in the U.K. and in the U.S.

 There are important issues to consider before moving to default to donation.
 For millions of people who are used to actively deciding for or against donation when registering at the DMV or online, a shift to presumed consent could be unsettling.
 To preserve fairness and trust, an education campaign designed to reach everyone affected must accompany the legislation.
 The role of the family would also need to be clear: Should families have no say, or should they be able to veto default to donation of a deceased relative based on knowing the person’s unwritten wishes?
 Or, since the family has to keep living knowing a loved one’s organs are in a new person—and might find that knowledge distressing–should they have unqualified veto power?
 These questions also bring to bear the fact that in nearly all countries with presumed consent laws, donation professionals almost always still seek family consent as if they were in an opt in system.